Kushala125/E-Commerce-Data-Analysis-Revenue-Cohort-Retention-Insights/README.md

 **Q:** How does order volume change over time and are there any spikes?

 ---
+The daily order trend shows a clear upward trajectory, indicating business growth.
+A major spike suggests a successful promotional event, and post-event activity remains higher, indicating partial customer retention.”

 ### 📈 Daily Revenue Trend
 ![Daily Revenue](images/chart2.png)
 **Q:** Is revenue growing consistently and what causes fluctuations?

 ---
+“Revenue shows a strong upward trend aligned with order growth.
+However, large spikes indicate the presence of high-value transactions, suggesting that revenue is driven both by customer volume and purchase size.”
+3.

 ### 📊 Monthly Orders vs Revenue
 ![Monthly Orders vs Revenue](images/chart3.png)